sw180283/comp120-evaluation/README.md

 print x+y
 applefruit.
 ```

 This is an example of how I have started to learn the basics about JES and how it can be used and improved.
+This is a technique that is applied to all functions in project such as my tinkering projects.
+I found this task easy to understand and could easily apply this to my own values or strings.

+This has improved my confidence as this is a good starting point for coding.

 ##Week 3 - Games Platform History Essay

-//group presentations / researching task
-//the same topic was covering the the same group
-//have a set plan and updating work to show group project

 The focus of this week was the start of our first essay, with group presentations that included work that our team had assembled together with individual focus on one console of the specified generation.
 It was a chance at our first group project and allowed different findings to group together which would help our research into our essay.
+I feel that my confidence could hinder this task and should attempt to engage in discussion.

 After being given research information about how to collect and reference our sources, I have been given the task of researching into the SG-1000.
+This should continue research into the task while only presentation relevent information.

 After our presentation, I would have improved it with better group communication as there were some topics covered twice during individual research.
 Also, the length of our presentation could have been simplified which would have meant that there'd be no reading from the screen.
+For the future, I should set time for group discussion so that we could have all seen each others notes before presenting

 ##Week 4 - Image Manipulation

-//turtles
-//struggled with class
-//immediately questioned lecturer after class and remained in class until code functional

 Additional uses for JES have been demonstrated, such as the use of turtles to generate images and also image maniupulation.
 Altering the colour and pixel position would have great use for our COMP120 assignment which required image manipulation.